lsst-tstn/tstn-034/index.rst

 Following additional discussions, we have decided to experiment with an alternative approach, replacing the CSC with an off-the-shelf solution provided by provided by Sasquatch (see :sqr:`068` :cite:`SQR-068`).

-As shown in :sqr:`034` :cite:`SQR-034`, the EFD has of an `influxDB <https://www.influxdata.com/>`__ time series database, that stores the data produced by the system.
 As discussed in :sqr:`068` :cite:`SQR-068`, Sasquatch is based on InfluxDB OSS 2.x, a time series database.
 The new version of InfluxDB brings a number of important updates, amongst which two are relevant for stream processing; `Flux`_ and `InfluxDB task`_.

 .. _Flux: https://docs.influxdata.com/flux/v0.x/